navattic.identify({ email: user.email })

 Have you ever submitted a proposal only to realize later that it contained outdated information or inconsistent branding?
 Automation solves this by creating a central knowledge library that acts as your single source of truth.
 Every piece of content—from company boilerplate to complex technical answers—is stored, approved, and easily accessible.
 This ensures that every proposal that goes out the door is accurate, on-brand, and professional.
 This consistency not only makes your proposals clearer and more persuasive but also builds trust with prospective clients by presenting a polished and unified front from the very first interaction.

-Let Your Team Focus on What They Do Best
+Let Your Team Focus on What Really Matters

 Let's be clear: AI is here to assist your team, not replace it.
 The goal of automation is to free your talented people from tedious, low-value work so they can apply their expertise where it matters most.
 With an AI deal desk solution, your sales strategists can spend more time tailoring the proposal to the client's specific needs, your writers can focus on crafting a compelling narrative, and your subject matter experts can provide nuanced, high-impact answers instead of answering the same questions over and over.
 Humans are still essential for the critical thinking, customization, and final review that wins deals.
 Automation simply handles the rest.

-What to Look For in RFP Automation Software
+How to Choose the Best RFP Automation Software

 Choosing the right RFP automation software can feel like a big decision, but it really comes down to a few key capabilities.
 You want a tool that not only speeds up your process but also makes your team's life easier and your proposals stronger.
 Think of it as hiring the most efficient assistant you've ever had.
 The best platforms are smart, connected, and give you the data you need to win more deals.
 Let’s break down the must-have features.